Team management: Econ 101

 In the “econ 101” method of team management, the team leader makes the baseline assumption that all team members are motivated by reward in the form of money, and that the best way to manage the team is to provide financial rewards for performance and issue punishments for failure.
 This method of team management uses material gains in the place of intrinsic motivation to drive team members.
 This is similar to Frederick Taylor's theory of scientific management which claims the main form of motivation for employees is money.
 The main drawback of this method is that it does not take into account other forms of motivation besides money such as personal satisfaction and ambition.
 Moreover, using reward and punishment as a method of team management can cause demotivation as everyone is motivated by different factors and there is no one way to satisfy all team members; the negative effect is further compounded by punishment leading to demoralisation and loss of confidence.

 Problems in team management

 Absence of trust

 In Patrick Lencioni's book The Five Dysfunctions of a Team, the absence of vulnerability-based trust – where team members are comfortable being vulnerable with each other, trust each other to help when asking for guidance, and are willing to admit their mistakes – within a team is detrimental to a team.
 Team leaders have to assist each other when they are vulnerable and also allow team members to see their vulnerable side, which is contradictory to the orthodox belief.
 If a team lacks vulnerability-based trust, team members will not be willing to share ideas or acknowledge their faults due to the fear of being exposed as incompetent, leading to a lack of communication and the hindering of the team.
+To make vulnerability-based trust part of who you are, practice following these three steps.
+First, understand your vulnerabilities by looking at your past experiences and how they’ve affected you.
+Second, take that and create open communication where you and others can share thoughts and feelings.
+Lastly, view vulnerability as a way to grow stronger.
+By doing these things, you will build trust within yourself and your colleagues, making it a natural part of your personality and forming meaningful connections throughout your time.